AICAN-Research/breast-epithelium-segmentation/README.md

 convert_to_tiff.py
 ```
 ### Convert annotations to ome-tif:
 Create QuPath projects for the different tasks (1-3).
-Add images and annotations.
+Add images and create annotations.

 Convert manual annotations of benign/*in situ* lesions (1), cores to remove (2), and triplet info (3). to ome-tiff.
 Remember to change annotation name depending on annotation category.